4bdul4ziz/DecentraliDrones/readme.md

 4. Wide coverage area: Our drones are capable of flying long distances and can make deliveries to a wide range of locations.

+# Figma Design

+Here's the link to our Figma design for the application UI: [https://www.figma.com/file/uUzRa5nWk5w5iCr6rFJvrs/Drone-Delivery-App-Prototype?node-id=33%3A444&t=NZsoGaZYzjknIV5f-1]

 # Instructions to run the project

 1. Clone the repository